agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 Based on above steps we can distinguish following CI features required to enable this scenario:

-1. EDC Core repository - publishing snapshot version with `branch_name` prefix/suffix on every push to a branch.
+1. EDC Core repository: publishing snapshot version with `branch_name` prefix/suffix on every push to a branch.
 Produces `0.0.1-[branch-name]-SNAPSHOT` version.
-1. EDC Core repository and vendor repository - publishing snapshot version for staging changes on every merged PR.
+1. EDC Core repository and vendor repository: publishing snapshot version for staging changes on every merged PR.
 Produces `0.0.1-SNAPSHOT` version.

 #### Release cycles